pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

 We have a scrolling shooter!

 We have just learned how to add a scrolling mechanism to our game, as well as a parallax effect for the background layers.
 However, the current code only works for right to left scrolling.
-But with your new knowledge, you should be able to enhance it and make it work for all scrolling directions.
+But with your new knowledge, you should be able to enhance it and make it work for all scrolling directions (bonus: [I did it as someone was stuck on the subject, clic to the code and animation](https://gist.github.com/Valryon/7547513)).

 Still, _the game really needs some tweaks to be playable_.
 For example: